-AUSTIN, Texas – The Assured Positioning, Navigation and Timing/Space Cross-Functional Team (APNT/Space CFT) takes a multi-dimensional approach to understanding and preparing for future warfare.
+AUSTIN, Texas — The Assured Positioning, Navigation and Timing/Space Cross-Functional Team, or APNT/Space CFT, takes a multi-dimensional approach to understanding and preparing for future warfare.

 The team, based at Redstone Arsenal, Alabama, is dedicated to advancing the Army’s tactical and navigational capabilities and ensuring tomorrow’s Soldiers have the modern situational tools they need to maneuver with utmost accuracy, safety and skill.

 The CFT is making significant progress toward this goal by leveraging iterative developments, remaining open to new technologies and committing to continuously evolving PNT equipment and systems to meet changing threats and needs.

 “Our cross-functional team will continue to assess and strengthen the future of our operational environments, emerging threats and technologies to ensure our Army is prepared for 2030 and beyond.
 We will continue to support the requirement development and delivery of trusted solutions to the Soldier,” said Michael C. Monteleone III, director of the APNT/Space CFT, reiterating the team’s focus on nimbly and steadfastly enabling the success of future warfighters.

 According to Army planners, the likelihood of future operations spanning diverse domains — air, land, sea, space, cyberspace and the electromagnetic spectrum — means Soldiers will need more flexible and far-ranging resources to inform their movements and operations.

 To facilitate this, the APNT/Space CFT conducts rigorous field experimentation and prototype assessment and drafts detailed requirements for state-of-the-art materiel solutions, which the Army can then further develop and employ to improve information gathering and data precision without disrupting or adding extra burden to Soldier operations.